top of page

 ❖ Takaosan Onsen

-Descend on foot or, if you prefer, by cable car or chairlift (the chairlift has no safety bar, so hold on).
+Descend on foot or, if you prefer, by cable car or chairlift (the chairlift has no safety bar, so hold on tight).
 The tour ends at Keio Takaosan Onsen Gokurakuyu, a short walk from the station.
 Indoor and outdoor pools, including a seasonal sakura-scented bath, ease tired legs after the hike.
 Entry is included in the tour price.

 What's included: